mahsankhaan/CICD-in-RedHat-OpenShift/README.md

 1. Now get the route of the application `oc get routes`.
 Open the host (bankapplication-sn-labs-mahsankhan.labs-user-sandbox-...) in the browser and check bank application is up and running.

 ![admin](images/s5.png)

+### Step 6.
+Update some code to check continuous Integration and Delivery